What are the types of hearing aids?

 In-the-ear (ITE) hearing aids

 ITE hearing aids, also called in-ear (IE) hearing aids, are worn entirely in the auricle or ear canal.
-Their electronics are incorporated into a custom-made hollow shell.
-In this way, ITE devices can make use of the anatomical benefits of the external ear.
-An ITE device is an option for people with mild to severe hearing loss.
+The ITE hearing aid electronics are packaged into a custom-made hollow shell.
+This way ITE devices can make use of the anatomical advantages of the external ear.
+An ITE device works well for people with mild to severe hearing loss.

 Our Hearing Aid Guide was written for you.